-Erik Rasmussen is entering his second season as EWU's jumps and combined-events coach.
+Erik Rasmussen is entering his third season as EWU's jumps and combined-events coach.
 He has a Level I USATF coaching certification and a Level II certification in jumps.

 Rasmussen was a volunteer assistant pole vault coach at Brigham Young University from 2008-2012.
 During his time in Provo, Utah, he coached three First-Team All-Americans and 12 NCAA Prelminary Round qualifiers.
 He also coached seven individual athletes to 15 total appearances at the NCAA National Championship meet.
 During the 2011 indoor season, Rasmussen coached four athletes who qualified for the NCAA National Championships.